-Gun violence continues to surge in Chicago
+Gun crime continues to surge in Chicago

 The Chicago Tribune reports there have been more than 1,200 people shot in Chicago this year and there have been more than 220 homicides - the vast majority of which were shooting deaths.

-The gun violence surged over long Memorial Day weekend, when nine people were killed and another 27 wounded in shootings.
+The gun violence surged over the long Memorial Day weekend, when nine people were killed and another 27 wounded in shootings.

-The gun violence climbed even more dramatically last weekend when Chicago, like many cities across the country, erupted in violence in the wake of the death of George Floyd, who died after a Minneapolis police officer kneeled on his neck days earlier.
+The gun violence climbed more dramatically last weekend when Chicago, like many cities across the country, erupted in violence in the wake of the death of George Floyd, who died after a Minneapolis police officer kneeled on his neck days earlier.

-According to the Tribune , the weekend ended with more than 80 people shot - nearly 20 of them fatally.
+The Tribune reported that the weekend ended with more than 80 people shot - nearly 20 of them fatally.

 Police say that none of the people shot in the 12-hour period that ended early Wednesday have died.